 Don’t neglect this critical component of marketing–here are some tips on how to get more referrals from your patients.

 1. Ask patients about their experience.

 Patient surveys are a great way to see what patients think about the care they receive at your office.
 You can add a survey to your website so that patients can easily access the survey after their appointment.
 Patients are often willing to share their experiences if you ask.
 Try handing out response cards or sending emails with links to your survey.
 You could even make the survey available on a tablet or computer in your office so patients can fill it out before they leave your office.
 Just be sure to keep the survey brief–it should take no more than a couple of minutes to fill out.
 You should also offer the option of anonymous survey submissions, as some patients may not be comfortable with having their name attached to the survey.
-We offer patient surveys for our clients’ websites.
-You can view an example of our surveys here.

 2. Invite patients to contact you with questions.